 China blocks all language editions of Wikipedia

-[BEIJING] Beijing has broadened its block of online encyclopedia Wikipedia to include all language editions, an internet censorship research group reported just weeks ahead of China's most politically explosive anniversary.
+BEIJING has broadened its block of online encyclopedia Wikipedia to include all language editions, an Internet censorship research group reported just weeks ahead of China's most politically explosive anniversary.

 According to a report by the Open Observatory of Network Interference (OONI), China started blocking all language editions of Wikipedia last month.